Key Takeaways

 “I came very close to getting the B850 Tomahawk Max, but it was so close in price to the X870 Tomahawk, that it was a no-brainer to go for the X870.
 It has a couple improvements of which the most notable are much better cooling for the primary gen 5 SSD slot and a debug LED display.”

-Units: Degrees Celsius (°C) – Lower is better.
+Measured in Degrees Celsius (°C) – Lower is Better

 Will my Ryzen 9000 (Zen 5) CPU work on my existing 600-series AM5 motherboard?